Neill-Erasmus/Neill-Erasmus/README.md

-# Hello, I'm Neill! 👋
+# Howzit, I'm Neill 👋

 I'm a passionate software developer based in South Africa.
-Welcome to my GitHub profile!
+Welcome to my GitHub profile.

 ## 🚀 About Me